gridonic/sass/gemini/README.md

 # run tests with different root url
 yarn test -- --root-url http://example.com

-# what version of gemini am i using?
+# produce an html file with reference image, current image and differences
+# between them, for each state in each browser.
-yarn test -- --version # 3.4.0
+yarn test -- --reporter html

 # only run tests belonging to the buttons group
 yarn test -- --grep /buttons/
 ```

-ℹ️ See [Gemini commands] and [Gemini configuration#Overriding settings]
+ℹ️ See [Gemini commands] and [Gemini configuration#Overriding settings] for additional information and instructions.

 #
 <p align="center">